 - Cypress: Cypress trees, which are very common in the southern part of the U.S., tend to grow in swamps.
-It also contains oils that repel bugs, fungi and other sources of decay.
+Their wood also contains oils that repel bugs, fungi and other sources of decay.

-- Red Cedar: If you’ve ever smelled cedar, then you might understand why the wood is so resistant to rot and decay.
-The strong scent of the wood, caused by the oil it produces, does a great job of repelling pests.
+- Red cedar: If you’ve ever smelled cedar, then you might understand why the wood is so resistant to rot and decay.
+The strong scent of the wood is caused by the oil it produces, which does a great job of repelling pests.
 Cedar might not be as durable as tropical hardwoods, but it can survive in outdoor conditions for decades if you take good care of it.

 - Eucalyptus: Unlike teak, eucalyptus is a fast-growing, renewable source of rot-resistant wood.
 Like teak, eucalyptus is easy-care and low-maintenance.
 The fragrant oil found in eucalyptus helps it resist moisture.
 Its density also allows it to withstand rot and decay.